 About Me

-I am a third year PhD candidate in Statistics at the University of Michigan, supervised by Prof Yixin Wang.
+I am a fourth year PhD candidate in Statistics at the University of Michigan, supervised by Yixin Wang.
 My research aims to bridge the gap between the theory and practice of machine learning algorithms, synchronize model assumptions with real-world contexts, and develop statistical methods in areas where the application of statistical machine learning has been suboptimal.

 I graduated from National University of Singapore (2019) with a BS (Honours) in Applied Mathematics and Statistics, and Columbia University (2020) with an MS in Data Science.
 Prior to joining the PhD program, I gained valuable experience in data analysis and data science through roles at various companies, including Walmart and Traveloka.